 Forgotten passwords, weak or shared passwords, phishing, social engineering and brute-force attacks occur daily and create unnecessary risk for businesses and users.
 Cyber criminals know these attack methods work – as evidenced by the 80% statistic presented in the Verizon BDIR.
-Bad actors will continue to deploy these attack methods knowing the odds are in their favor to ultimately compromise an organization’s security.
-However, with no password there is nothing to phish, steal, or brute force away from a user making security exponentially stronger.
+Bad actors will continue to deploy these attack methods.
+They know the odds are in their favor to ultimately compromise an organization’s security.
+However, with no password there is nothing to phish, steal, or brute force away from a user.
+This means stronger security.

 - Windows Hello for Business: Introduced in 2015, WHfB provides passwordless authentication to Active Directory, Azure AD and standalone Windows machines.
 Out of the box WHfB supports face, iris and fingerprint recognition, and local PINs.

 - FIDO: The Fido Alliance was founded in 2012 to create authentication standards to help reduce the world’s over reliance on passwords.
-Fido Universal Authentication Framework (UAF) and the FIDO2 specifications provide a foundation for widespread adoption of passwordless authentication technologies.
+FIDO Universal Authentication Framework (UAF) and the FIDO2 specifications provide a foundation for widespread adoption of passwordless authentication.

 - Phone-as-a-Token: Frequently used together with passwords to support multifactor authentication (MFA), phone-as-a-token authentication recently spread to passwordless scenarios.
 Mobile push and mobile OTP provide best trust and UX.

 - Biometric Authentication: Biometric authentication uses unique biological or behavioral traits to corroborate users’ identities.
-Biometric authentication has been used as an alternative to passwords for many years, but historically adoption has been low.
+Biometric authentication has been an alternative to passwords for many years, but historically adoption has been low.

-According to Gartner, by 2023 30% of organizations will leverage at least one form of passwordless authentication, eliminating static passwords stored, which is a major increase from today’s 5% (Passwordless Authentication Is Here and There, but Not Everywhere – Dec.
-2019).
+According to a 2019 report by Gartner, by 2023 30% of organizations will leverage at least one form of passwordless authentication, eliminating static passwords stored, which is a major increase from today’s 5%.
 The following matrix summarizes the relationships between the technologies:

 Passwordless is Here to Stay

-Forrester, Gartner, KuppingerCole, and a list of other analysts covering the Identity and Access Management space agree that passwordless authentication improves security and while creating a positive user experience.
-Use cases vary and the technology used may differ but the end result is the same – better security and improved UX.
+Forrester, Gartner, KuppingerCole, and other analysts covering the Identity and Access Management space agree that passwordless authentication improves security and user experience.

 The job of the identity and access management team is a dynamic ongoing responsibility.
-Protecting the business and ensuring identity security is a top priority for IT & Business leaders while also managing other requirements such as launching new applications, managing M&A activity, on-boarding & off-boarding users, integrating systems like UEBA or threat intelligence engines, developing risk scores and more.
-Because integrating passwordless capabilities across multiple use cases is a journey, the time is now for security professionals to investigate how and where passwordless technology can become apart of their Identity and Access Management program.
+It involves launching new apps, managing M&A, on-boarding & off-boarding users, integrating UEBA or threat intelligence engines, developing risk scores.
+Integrating passwordless capabilities across multiple use cases is a journey.
+Security professionals must continuously investigate how and where passwordless technology can become apart of their Identity and Access Management program.

 Getting started with Passwordless and SecureAuth

-The talented team at SecureAuth is a great first step to help you and your organization develop and deploy a modern identity and access management solution leveraging passwordless authentication.
-Our identity security experts can help your team guide your organization through the passwordless journey.
-We will provide the know-how, expertise, and trusted experience you need to confidently enable your workforce, contractors, partners and customers.
+The talented team at SecureAuth works with customers to devise a modern cloud IAM strategy leveraging passwordless authentication.
+We provide the know-how you need to confidently enable your workforce, contractors, partners and customers.